Illinois: Airports

-Rail
+Highways

+The Interstate Highways in Illinois are all segments of the Interstate Highway System that are owned and maintained by the state.
+Major U.S. Interstate highways crossing the state include: Interstate 24 (I-24), I-39, I-41, I-55, I-57, I-64, I-70, I-72, I-74, I-80, I-88, I-90, and I-94.

+Illinois has the distinction of having the most primary (two-digit) interstates pass through it among all the 50 states with 13.
+Illinois also ranks third among the fifty states with the most interstate mileage, coming in after California and Texas, which are much bigger states in area.

+The Illinois Department of Transportation (IDOT) is responsible for maintaining the U.S Highways in Illinois.
+The system in Illinois consists of 21 primary highways.
+Among the U.S. highways that pass through the state, the primary ones are: US 6, US 12, US 14, US 20, US 24, US 30, US 34, US 36, US 40, US 41, US 45, US 50, US 51, US 52, US 54, US 60, US 62, and US 67.

+Buses

+Due to its central location, Illinois sees numerous intercity bus services primarily connecting east and west.
+The Chicago Bus Station is the busiest intercity bus station in the state.
+The following carriers provide scheduled service: Amtrak Thruway, Barons Bus Lines, Burlington Trailways, Flixbus, Greyhound Lines, Indian Trails, Miller Transportation (Hoosier Ride), Peoria Charter Coach Company, Van Galder Bus Company, and Wisconsin Coach Lines.

+Railroads

 Illinois has an extensive passenger and freight rail transportation network.
 Chicago is a national Amtrak hub and in-state passengers are served by Amtrak's Illinois Service, featuring the Chicago to Carbondale Illini and Saluki, the Chicago to Quincy Carl Sandburg and Illinois Zephyr, and the Chicago to St. Louis Lincoln Service.
 Currently there is trackwork on the Chicago–St. Louis line to bring the maximum speed up to 110 mph, which would reduce the trip time by an hour and a half.
-Nearly every North American railway meets at Chicago, making it the largest and most active rail hub in the country.
-Extensive commuter rail is provided in the city proper and some immediate suburbs by the Chicago Transit Authority's 'L' system.
+Nearly every North American railway meets at Chicago (including all six Class I railroads), making it the largest and most active rail hub in the country.
+Extensive heavy rail service is provided in the city proper and some immediate suburbs by the Chicago Transit Authority's 'L' system.
 One of the largest suburban commuter rail system in the United States, operated by Metra, uses existing rail lines to provide direct commuter rail access for hundreds of suburbs to the city and beyond.

+Waterways

 In addition to the state's rail lines, the Mississippi River and Illinois River provide major transportation routes for the state's agricultural interests.
 Lake Michigan gives Illinois access to the Atlantic Ocean by way of the Saint Lawrence Seaway.

-Interstate highway system

-The Interstate Highways in Illinois are all segments of the Interstate Highway System that are owned and maintained by the state.

-Illinois has the distinction of having the most primary (two-digit) interstates pass through it among all the 50 states with 13.
-Illinois also ranks third among the fifty states with the most interstate mileage, coming in after California and Texas, which are much bigger states in area.

-Major U.S. Interstate highways crossing the state include: Interstate 24 (I-24), I-39, I-41, I-55, I-57, I-64, I-70, I-72, I-74, I-80, I-88, I-90, and I-94.

-U.S. highway system

-The Illinois Department of Transportation (IDOT) is responsible for maintaining the U.S Highways in Illinois.
-The system in Illinois consists of 21 primary highways.

-Among the U.S. highways that pass through the state, the primary ones are: US 6, US 12, US 14, US 20, US 24, US 30, US 34, US 36, US 40, US 41, US 45, US 50, US 51, US 52, US 54, US 60, US 62, and US 67.